By: Team-F13-2 Since: Sep 2019 Licence: MIT

 As a result, we have chosen alternative 1.
 By specifying the specific fields in the body of constructor in

-, it makes it easier for future developers to create their own form of DefaultComparator
+the DefaultComparator, it makes it easier for future developers to create their own form of DefaultComparator.

 Not only that, it saves time and reduces duplicate code.